 There's really no limit on what you can use Sandpack for.
 If you’re using Sandpack, let us know and we’ll add you to our showcase!

 When we started CodeSandbox, people used it for many more things than we could imagine.
 With Sandpack, we’re hoping to see the same thing.
-Give it a try, take a look at our new landing page and docs for it and we'd love to get your feedback on Discord!
+Give it a try, take a look at our new landing page and docs for it and we'd love to get your feedback on our community platform!
 You can also find out more about how it works on GitHub.